GEO9860 – Advanced Petrology

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.

 If a course has limited intake capacity, priority will be given to PhD candidates who follow an individual education plan where this particular course is included.
 Some national researchers’ schools may have specific rules for ranking applicants for courses with limited intake capacity.

 PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting student within a given deadline.

 Recommended previous knowledge

-GEL2110 – Mineralogy, petrology and geochemistry, inorganic chemistry.
+- GEL2110 – Mineralogy, petrology and geochemistry (continued)